justdelsxo/movie_featuresLR/README.md

 1. 📥 Load your movie dataset
 2. 🧹 Clean and preprocess the data
 3. 🏋️‍♂️ Train the linear regression model on ratings
-4. 🔍 Analyze feature contributions and coefficients
+4. 🔍 Analyse feature contributions and coefficients
 5. 🎯 Use the model to understand ratings drivers